akeneo/pim-docs/onboarder/installation/index.rst

 Enable the extension
 --------------------

-Register the following two new bundle in your ``app/AppKernel.php``
+Register the following two new bundles in your ``app/AppKernel.php``

 .. code-block:: php